miqlliot/CSGOguides/Another-page.md

 ---
-title: Test
+title: Inside the game
 has_children: true
 nav_order: 2
 ---

-# Another page

-Test this

-blah
+# Inside the game
+Explain here what will be gone over here.